Mondelez International Inc. [MDLZ] stock Initiated by Citigroup analyst, price target now $68

 Return on Total Capital for MDLZ is now 9.10, given the latest momentum, and Return on Invested Capital for the company is 8.15.
 Return on Equity for this stock inclined to 12.96, with Return on Assets sitting at 5.37.
 When it comes to the capital structure of this company, Mondelez International Inc. [MDLZ] has a Total Debt to Total Equity ratio set at 75.08.
 Additionally, MDLZ Total Debt to Total Capital is recorded at 42.88, with Total Debt to Total Assets ending up at 30.54.
 Long-Term Debt to Equity for the company is recorded at 64.35, with the Long-Term Debt to Total Capital now at 36.75.

-With the latest financial reports released by the company, Mondelez International Inc. posted 0.69/share EPS, while the average EPS was predicted by analysts to be reported at 0.66/share.
-When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 4.50%.
+With the latest financial reports released by the company, Mondelez International Inc. posted 0.63/share EPS, while the average EPS was predicted by analysts to be reported at 0.56/share.
+When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 12.50%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for MDLZ.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Mondelez International Inc. go to 9.44%.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.